-It took me so many years to try out the corner to corner (c2c) crochet technique and as soon as I did I couldn’t get over how amazing it is!
+Have you learned how to corner to corner crochet yet?
+It took me so many years to try out the c2c crochet technique and as soon as I did, I couldn’t get over how amazing it is!
 Anything that uses simple crochet stitches but can look really complicated is a winner in my book!

-I know that there are still many people that haven’t tried it or have given up on it for all the same reasons as I nearly did – How do you start?
+I know that there are still many people that haven’t tried c2c crochet pattern – or have given up on it – for all the same reasons as I nearly did.
+How do you start?
 Is it hard?
 What stitch do I use?
 How do I neatly change colours?
 Which is the right side?
-How do I end it with just one block? and of course the biggest of all – how do I actually read a chart?!
+How do I end it with just one block?
+And of course the biggest of all – how do I actually read a chart?!

-So, let’s answer all the questions, take you through the process with some step by step photos and get making everything and anything in c2c crochet!
+So, let’s answer all the questions, take you through the process with a corner to corner crochet tutorial, and get making everything and anything in c2c crochet!

 - What is c2c crochet?